Philip Selway: Radiohead

 With their fourth album, Kid A (2000), Radiohead began integrating electronic elements such as drum machines into their music.
 Selway said this widened his options and pushed him to create new dynamics, enabling him to express himself more creatively.
 Describing the process of arranging electronic tracks such as "Idioteque" for live performance, he said: "Trying to give that sense of the electronic in the piece but doing it through your 'normal' instrument playing — that naturally develops your own musical voice ...
 Performing those songs live definitely affected how I sounded and how I would approach drum parts."

-While on tour for their albums King of Limbs (2011) and A Moon Shaped Pool (2016), Radiohead performed with a second drummer, Clive Deamer.
+While on tour for their albums The King of Limbs (2011) and A Moon Shaped Pool (2016), Radiohead performed with a second drummer, Clive Deamer.
 Selway said: "One [of us] played in the traditional way, the other almost mimicked a drum machine.
 It was push-and-pull, like kids at play, really interesting."
-Selway contributed drums to "Impossible Knots" on Yorke's third solo album, Anima (2019).
-In 2019, Selway testified at an inquest into the 2012 stage collapse that killed Radiohead's drum technician, Scott Johnson.
-For Radiohead's 2025 tour, Selway performed with the drummer Chris Vatalaro.
+For Radiohead's 2025 tour, Deamer was replaced by Chris Vatalaro.
+Selway contributed drums to "Impossible Knots" on Yorke's third solo album, Anima (2019), and drummed on two tracks from O'Brien's second solo album, Blue Morpho (2026).

+In June 2012, Radiohead's stage collapsed before a show in Downsview Park in Toronto.
+Selway's drum technician, Scott Johnson, was killed.
+Selway wrote a tribute on Radiohead's website, describing him as "a lovely man, always positive, supportive and funny; a highly skilled and valued member of our great road crew".
+In 2019, Selway testified at an inquest into the collapse.

+In 2008, Gigwise named Selway the 26th-greatest drummer, praising his "mathematical precision", and Mojo wrote that he and Colin Greenwood were "surely the most inventive rhythm section working close to the rock mainstream".
+O'Brien said Yorke's voice and Selway's drumming were the most distinctive parts of Radiohead, saying: "Philip has this incredible groove, and he has this weight to what he does ...
+Phil's feel is extraordinary."
 By 2011, Radiohead had sold more than 30 million albums worldwide.
 They were inducted into the Rock and Roll Hall of Fame in March 2019.
 In a speech at the induction ceremony, Selway said: "We may not be the greatest musicians around and we're certainly not the most media-friendly of bands.
 But we have become very adept at being Radiohead.
 And when that connects with people, it feels amazing."
-In 2008, Mojo wrote that Selway and Colin Greenwood were "surely the most inventive rhythm section working close to the rock mainstream".
-In the same year, Gigwise named Selway the 26th-greatest drummer, praising his "mathematical precision".